 Denmark's dark comedy In China They Eat Dogs owes much more to Quentin Tarantino than to Lars von Trier.
-Which ordinarily wouldn't be a good thing, but here it works - however slightly - and the film was a big hit with the Danes when it was released there over a year ago.
+Ordinarily, that wouldn't be a good thing, but here it works – however slightly – and the film was a big hit with the Danes when it was released there over a year ago.
 For the most part, though, it's just another crime caper with the requisite bloody and/or jokey plot twists.

 Early in the film, Arvid (Dejan Cukic), a henpecked nobody, thwarts a bank robbery with a squash racket(!); however, that act of heroism not only fails to impress his beyond-bitchy girlfriend, but in fact inspires the apparent wife of the bank robber to barge into his house and kick his ass, explaining that her husband had to rob the bank so that they could conceive a child.

 A remorseful Arvid turns to his criminal brother Harald (Kim Bodnia, quite good, reminiscent of a young Bob Hoskins) and suggests that they rob an armored car in order to give the money to this poor couple.
 Harald, a bit of a psychopath, enthusiastically agrees.
 They pull off the heist, then naturally everything goes wrong and the body count starts to rise.